-In this ninth installment of the riveting nautical adventure series, Lieutenant Thomas Kydd descends into depression following the loss of his fiancée.
+In this 9th installment of the riveting high-seas nautical adventure series, Lieutenant Thomas Kydd descends into depression following the loss of his fiancée.
 Rescued from despair by his close friend Renzi, Kydd finds life increasingly difficult when he is framed and dismissed from his ship.
 The pair eke out a pitiful existence in Guernsey, where, in a moment of desperation, Renzi offers his services to the Prince de Bouillon and becomes embroiled in covert operations.
 Meanwhile, Kydd accepts the captaincy of a privateer and is soon taking many prizes.
 Kydd longs to rejoin his rightful place in the navy, however, and when he gets his chance, he risks all for revenge and restoration.

 At the age of fourteen, Julian Stockwin went to TS Indefatigable, a tough sea-training school.
 He joined the British Royal Navy at fifteen before transferring to the Royal Australian Navy, where he served for eight years in the Far East, the Antarctic, and the South Seas.
 Retired as a lieutenant commander, he lives in Devon, England, with his wife and literary partner, Kathy.